An Oslo Overview

 The Palace Park was designed by the Palace architect H.D.F.
 Linstow in 1838 and was laid out between 1838 and 1860 by the first gardener at the Royal Palace, Martin Mortensen.
 Most of the trees in the park, originally numbering more than 2,000, were planted in 1842.
 Early descriptions refer to the park as lush and abundant with flowers.
 Over the years, the Palace Park has been steadily simplified to include fewer ponds and plants than previously.
 Today, the park is characterized by large lawns and voluminous trees, although the number of trees has almost been halved as a result of old age and damage over time.
 The Garden Section at the Royal Palace is now working to restore elements of the park’s original diversity, with shrubs and flowers planted beneath the trees.
 The park is a cultural heritage site and is managed by the Palace gardeners in accordance with eco-friendly principles.

-While we didn’t exactly enter the Art Stable that day, there’s another event that worth seeing and it’s free.
+While we didn’t exactly enter the Art Stable that day, there’s another event that is worth seeing and it’s free.
 As we were chilling and hanging on the lawn in the park, we realized the changing of the guard ceremony was about to start.
 Yes, the event takes place every day at 1:30 pm, regardless of the weather.
-It started by having the guards marching around the park around the palace, and handing over at the watchman’s lodge at the right side of the front yard of the palace.
+It started by having the guards marching around the park around the palace, and handing over at the watchman’s lodge on the right side of the front yard of the palace.

 More and more people arrived at the palace to see the event, and luckily the yard has enough open space for the crowd.
 Tourists can get up close without interrupting the guard’s marching path, and appreciate the guard’s beautifully designed uniform.
 I was also glad that the palace hired many female guards in the mix, which is – I could be wrong – not that common in other palaces.